The Eleventh Hour (1912 film): Cast

+Production

+Of Sydney Stirling, Barrett wrote "I never knew an actor so responsive to direction, so keen to size up a situation and command it.”

+Production

+The cast worked for JC Williamsons.

 Release

 The film was shot in Sydney and released in that city in 1912.
 It screened in London in September 1913 under the title Saved by Telegram.

 The critic from The Sydney Morning Herald said that "the story is a thrilling one, whilst the cinematographic work of Mr. Franklyn Barrett, the West expert, is particularly good."